-The Hudson Valley Region is a study in contrasts.
-We are a region of densely populated urban areas with business and commercial centers, Fortune 500 companies, and world-class medical and educational centers contrasted with sparsely populated rural communities with one-block long charming downtown business districts and centralized school districts that house kindergarten through 12th grade in one building.
+The Hudson Valley is a study in contrasts.
+We are a region of densely populated urban areas with business and commercial centers, Fortune 100 companies, Fortune 500 companies, and world-class medical and educational centers contrasted with sparsely populated rural communities with one-block-long charming downtown business districts and centralized school districts housing K-12 schools in one building.
 We are a region with pockets of great wealth and a region with pockets of deep poverty.

 We rise from just above sea level at Rye in Westchester along the shores of Long Island Sound to 4,108 feet above sea level at the top of Slide Mountain in Shandaken in Ulster County.

-Our most significant asset is water- the seven counties that comprise the Hudson Valley Region supply drinking water to more than 20 million people in the New York Metropolitan area, Philadelphia, and Trenton , as well as taking care of our own communities.
+Our most significant asset is water – the seven counties that comprise the Mid-Hudson region supply drinking water to more than 20 million people in the New York metropolitan area, Philadelphia, and Trenton, as well as providing for our own communities.

 Agriculture is an important component in our economy.
-In places, the land is rich and lush with black dirt farms that grow wonderful onions and vegetables.
-There are new generations of farming entrepreneurs in organic and niche farming, developing value added products such as cheeses, artisan breads, wines and yogurts – all designed to take a product to the markets in NYC.
-The Hudson River valley is lined with apple farms, gnarled old trees laden with sweet red apples.
-The grape arbors nourish a growing wine industry and an emerging micro–brewery industry in the region has promise.
-Dairy farms, beef cattle farms, poultry and eggs farms and wonderful horse farms complete the agricultural picture.
-Protecting the agricultural component can be challenging, the lands become a valuable asset for future development.
-There is also pressure for natural gas mining in certain corners of the region.
-With our history of preservation and the importance of water, not only for us but for those depend on our water; this issue is of paramount importance.
+In places, the land is rich and lush with black dirt farms that grow onions and vegetables.
+There are new generations of farming entrepreneurs in organic and niche farming, developing value added products such as cheeses, artisan breads, wines and yogurts – many designed to take products to the markets in NYC.
+The Mid-Hudson region is lined with apple farms and glimpses of gnarled old trees laden with sweet red apples.
+The grape arbors nourish a growing wine industry and an emerging micro–brewery industry in the region has boomed in recent years.
+Dairy farms, beef cattle farms, poultry and eggs farms, and horse farms complete the agricultural picture.
+Protecting the agricultural component can be challenging as a need for more housing and growth push into the region.
+With our history of preservation and the importance of water in our region, there are strong institutions and organizations working to protect and preserve this precious asset of paramount importance.

-We are a major transportation corridor, on any given day in center of the region one can see freight trains, passenger trains, cargo ships, barges, passenger planes, military planes, fishing boats, and thousands of cars and trucks on our network of major highways, bridges and rivers all connecting the world and the New York metro area to the Hudson Valley.
+We are a major transportation corridor.
+On any given day in the region one can see freight trains, passenger trains, cargo ships, barges, passenger planes, military planes, fishing boats, and thousands of cars and trucks on our network of major highways, railroad networks, bridges, airports, and rivers; all connecting the world to the New York metropolitan area, the Hudson River, and the Mid-Hudson region.

-Business and Industry dominate the landscape along our border with the New York City metropolitan area.
-We are home to international corporations - IBM, Pepsico, ITT and Kawasaki.
-Our region's economy is closely linked to that of NYC’s; we share the highs but sometimes share the lows as well.
+Business and industry dominate the landscape along our border with the NYC metropolitan area.
+We are home to international corporations, including IBM, Pepsi Co, ITT, and Kawasaki.
+Our region’s economy is closely linked to that of NYC’s; we share the highs but sometimes share the lows as well.
 Large percentages of our population commute to work in the New York metropolitan area every day.